 The Town is required under the Local Government Act 1995 to prepare and adopt a policy in relation to the continuing professional development of elected members, failure to do so places the Town in contravention of its statutory requirement under the Act.

+That Council:

-That Council adopts the proposed Councillor Training and Professional Development Policy as attached.
+1. adopts the proposed Councillor Training and Professional Development Policy as contained in and the attachment; and